top of page

 A blog explaining the piece in more detail

-Coal Lines is my first major commission - working with the artist Tony Wade and the tech company XPlor, I've created a one hour long soundscape to accompany a new exhibition, Sentinel, in WX (Wakefield Explore), the new events space in the centre of Wakefield.
+Coal Lines was my first proper official commission - working with the artist Tony Wade and the tech company XPlor, I created a one hour long soundscape to accompany a new exhibition, Sentinel, in WX (Wakefield Explore), the new events space in the centre of Wakefield.

-The soundscape consists of two main sections, a 15 minute composed piece in 5 sections, depicting a day in the life of a mining village, followed by a 45 minute interactive soundscape section.
+The soundscape consistsedof two main sections, a 15 minute composed piece in 5 sections, depicting a day in the life of a mining village, followed by a 45 minute interactive soundscape section.
+Visitors to the exhibition could 'play' the notes in the piece by breaking light beams which surrounded the sculpture.

-The arty, clever bit of this project is the fact that the piece is based on 34 notes, which have been mathematically determined by the relative depths of the 34 mine shafts that were operating in the Wakefield district - each of the 34 pits has a designated note within a three octave range.
+The arty and unique element of this project was the fact that the piece is based on 34 notes, which have been mathematically determined by the relative depths of the 34 mine shafts that were operating in the Wakefield district - each of the 34 pits has a designated note within a three octave range.

 bottom of page